AI in Healthcare

 Addressing Bias:

-- Diversify training datasets to include underrepresented populations
+- Diversify instructing datasets to embrace underrepresented populations

-- Implement bias testing protocols throughout model development
+- Implement bias testing protocols through model enhancement techniques.

-- Regular audits of AI system performance across demographic groups
+- Regular audits of AI system effectivity, all by demographic teams

 - Establish bias monitoring dashboards for ongoing oversight